Hulu Black Friday Deal Discounts Price to $.99

 Here's how to get one year of Hulu for $.99/month during Black Friday 2023.

 Hulu is wishing new and returning subscribers a "Happy Huludays" with one of the best streaming Black Friday deals of the year.
 The streamer raised prices in October (the ad-free Hulu plan costs $17.99, up from $14.99), but now you have a chance to save 87% on an annual Hulu subscription.
 For a limited time, Hulu's Black Friday deal offers the Hulu (With Ads) plan for just $.99 per month for 12 months.
 That means a year of Hulu will cost $11.88 (when billed annually) versus $95.88 (when billed annually).
-You can sign up for a 7-day Hulu free trial here, then enjoy 12 months of ad-supported Hulu for less than $1 per month.
+You can sign up for a the Hulu deal here, then enjoy 12 months of ad-supported Hulu for less than $1 per month.
+Just keep in mind that the offer ends at 11:59 PM PST on November 28th.

 Below, read on for everything you need to know about Hulu's Black Friday deal —and how to get the promotion pricing early.